Jupyter Notebook

 # csvData = "hex_id,value\n89283082c2fffff,64\n8928308288fffff,73\n89283082c07ffff,65\n89283082817ffff,74\n89283082c3bffff,66\n8..."

-According to GeoJSON Specification (RFC 7946): GeoJSON is a format for encoding a variety of geographic data structures.
-A GeoJSON object may represent a region of space (a
+GeoJSONAccording to GeoJSON Specification (RFC 7946): GeoJSON is a format for encoding a variety of geographic data structures.
+A GeoJSON object may represent a region of space (a Geometry), a spatially bounded entity (a Feature), or a list of Features (a FeatureCollection).
+GeoJSON supports the following geometry types: Point, LineString, Polygon, MultiPoint, MultiLineString, MultiPolygon, and GeometryCollection.
+Features in GeoJSON contain a Geometry object and additional properties, and a FeatureCollection contains a list of Features.

 "type": "Feature",